Carl von Than: Life

 AKároly Than was born in Óbecse, Kingdom of Hungary, Austrian Empire (today Bečej, Serbia).
 His mother was Otillia Setényi.
 He interrupted his education and joined the Hungarian army in the war of independence 1848 at the age of 14.
 On his return, he found his mother dead and his father ruined.
 Than worked in several pharmacies to earn money form completing his education.
 After attending a school in Szeged, Than started to study medicine and later chemistry at the University of Vienna.
 He received his PhD for work with Josef Redtenbacher in 1858.
 After working for some time as assistant of Redtenbacher, he left to study with Robert Bunsen at the University of Heidelberg and with Charles-Adolphe Wurtz at the University of Paris.
 On his return to Redtenbacher in 1859, he worked as lecturer at the University of Vienna.

 The University of Budapest was in need of Hungarian-speaking professors due to a change from German to Hungarian teaching language in 1860.
 Theodor Wertheim changed to the University of Graz and Than was offered the vacant position which he occupied until his retirement in 1908.
-Than married in 1872 and had five children.
+Than married Ervina Terézia Mária Albertina Kleinschmidt in 1872 and had five children.
 He published the first Hungarian chemistry journal (Magyar Chémiai Folyóirat) and was the president of the Hungarian Society of Natural Science from 1872 until his death.
 He was made baron in 1908, and died, suddenly, the same year.